nbhami2/html-ML/README.md

 Change csv_name to input data file, data.csv is merged data file with behavioral data.
 Machine learning techniques are applied to identify important features and correlations, build models, and predict behavioral data.

 ## Functions
-25/75 test/train split is used.
+15/85 test/train split is used.
 Each function is duplicated to assess data with and without sex taken into account.
 Regression is used due to the uncategorical nature of the behavioral data.

+Note: Test/train split was found by averaging mean absolute errors and mean squared errors (separately) across multiple trials.

 Feature Selction
 ------------